RagsFTW/RagsFTW.github.io/_posts/2020-7-13-Hack-The-Box-ServMon.md

 **Image 5** - The FileZilla window and contents of the FTP directory.

-In image 5 we see that there are two folders, one for “Nadine” and one for “Nathan”.
+In Image 5 we see that there are two folders, one for “Nadine” and one for “Nathan”.
 Let’s dig into each folder and hope for some juicy information.
 We will take a look at Nadine first:

 ![6](/images/servmon/6.png)